Mohitchaudhary0015/FaceTrack/README.md

-# FaceTrack – Flutter Face Recognition Attendance App
+# FaceTrack – Flutter Face Recognition App

-A Flutter-based attendance application using **on-device face detection** with Google ML Kit.
+A Flutter-based  application using **on-device face detection** with Google ML Kit.
 Designed for efficient verification using the camera and a clean, responsive UI.

 ##  Tech Stack